-The first National Symposium for the study of Historic Graffiti
+The Second National Symposium for the study of Historic Graffiti

-Announcing the first national symposium for the study of historic graffiti, supported by the University of Southampton, The Council for British Archaeology, National Trust Archaeology.
+Announcing the rescheduled second national symposium for the study of historic graffiti, supported by the University of York.

 In 1967 Cambridge University Press published a book entitled ‘English Medieval Graffiti’, written by the historian and church enthusiast Violet Pritchard.
 The book focussed upon historic graffiti inscriptions found largely in East Anglian churches, attempting to give an overview of what was present at numerous sites, and offering interpretations of what Pritchard had discovered.
 This work was, until very recent years, the only full-length work published upon the subject.
 However, the study of historic graffiti as a resource has a far longer pedigree.